aniruddhballal/VenPay/README.md

 <summary>🚧 Ongoing</summary>

 - [ ] TASK 137: component breaking down + reusability + better mui + module.css + unify the colour theming throughout the app
-- [x] TASK 202: the No rating found error - completed payment request which does not have a rating yet
 - [ ] TASK 241: give touchups to the createproduct-updateproduct ui
 - [x] TASK 250: work on updateproductcard - revamp the whole thing - make it classy like the productdetails/display page and then THEN THEN AFTER THAT apply the revamp to addproductcard (which i might have to start from scratch) - throwback to TASK 37.
 - [ ] TASK 251: do we need inline editing on the main dashboard page? also, should every field in the compact product card have its own save/cancel buttons? its not like that for user profile editing - right? its not the usual model either (for editing details)